 Yea, I hear ya, the sound of a mower at full tilt, especially early in the morning can feel like an attack on the senses.
 Surely if they can make a truck quiet, they can make a mower quiet, right?

-So why are they lawn mowers so loud?
+So why are their lawnmowers so loud?
 Mowers are loud because mufflers fitted to most engines are a cheap basic type known as – Absorptive type mufflers, they create very little gas flow restriction which is great for power but bad for noise.

 Manufacturers could make a mower less noisy, but they don’t because they don’t want to sacrifice cost and engine power.